oleng/.dev/README.md

 This (hopefully) organic repo is for automating development setups on new installs (or resetting to default configurations & environments), including dotfiles.

+[//]: # (
+	guide:
-[//]: # (if inside a folder there's a folder doesn't need its folder listed, prefix the names of the folders in the same level with a slash, otherwise leave the slash out)
+	- if inside a folder there's a subfolder that doesn't need its content listed, prefix all the names of subfolders in the same level with a slash, otherwise leave the slash out.
+	- add whitespace between root folders & files, but after first child sublevel avoid whitespace.
+	)

 	├─── dotfiles
 	│   ├── .docker